Code-Institute-Submissions/my-first-milestone-project-3/README.md

 ### Known Bugs

+-   On a mobile iphone using the safari browser the telephone numbers appear as blue text rather than white.

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   -On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.-
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+    -   -A white gap can be seen to the right of the footer and navigation bar as a result.-
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   -On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.-

 ## Deployment